pablomelo-inf/algorithm-data_structure/README.md

-# algorithm-data_structure-
+# Data structure and algorithms
-Repository to pratice data structure and algorithms
+## Built blocks solutions using structure and algorithms.